Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Methodology

 where $N({u})$ is the number of interaction for user $u$.
 A lower long-tail coefficient value indicates that the user has fewer feedback.

 While the overarching architecture remains consistent, the implementation details are different for the two tasks considered, namely rating prediction and top-$k$ recommendation.

-\subsubsection{Adaptive Aggregation for Rating Prediction}
+\subsubsection{\textbf{Adaptive Aggregation for Rating Prediction}}

-For the rating prediction task, we employ an instruction-tuned LLM to predict user-item utility scores directly.
-This approach incorporates the understanding of complex semantics and context by the LLM, which might be overlooked by traditional models.
+For the rating prediction task, we employ an instruction-tuned LLM to predict user-item \textit{utility scores} directly.
+This approach incorporates the understanding of complex semantics and context by the LLM, which might be overlooked by conventional models.
 Similarly, conventional recommendation methods leverage collaborative information and user/item features for predicting the user rating.
-Specifically, the utility weight for user $u$, denoted as \(U_u\), is directly set as its user rating.
-Subsequently, the LLM is engaged to predict the rating, symbolized as \(U_{LLM}\).
-There are various methods to derive a final result based on the utility scores, such as training a neural network to process the utility scores from LLM and conventional models, yielding a final output via learning the complex reflection.
+Specifically, the LLM is adopted to predict the user rating as {utility score}, denoted as \(U_{LLM}\).
+Besides, the conventional predicts the user rating as \(U_{Rec}\).
+Subsequently, there are various methods to derive a final utility score based on both kinds of models, such as training a neural network to process the utility scores from LLM and conventional models, yielding a final output via learning a complex reflection.
 However, for the sake of simplicity in this paper, we adopt a simple yet effective linear interpolation approach.
-The final utility score for a user $u$ amalgamates the values from both models, represented as:
+Thus, the final utility score for a user $u$ amalgamates the values from both models, represented as:

 where $\alpha_u$ is the adaptive parameter to control the weight for each model's utility value for user $u$.
 We define the $\alpha_u$ as:

 where $\ell_{max}$ and $\ell_{min}$ are the maximum and minimum long-tail coefficients of the users, respectively, $\alpha_1$ is a hyper-parameter that controls the weight, and $\alpha_{2} < 1$ is a cut-off weight.
 From Equation \eqref{equ:1}, we can observe that for user \( u \), the further they are positioned in the long tail (\textit{i.e.}, the fewer items they have interacted with), the lower is the value of \( \ell_u \) and the higher is the value of \( \alpha_u \).
 As a result, in Equation \eqref{eq:1}, the weight of the utility score from the LLM model becomes more pronounced.
 This aligns with the motivation we previously discussed.